 Whether it’s a customer review, survey response, or email, you should always listen to any negative feedback and try to observe any trends.
 Tools like Hotjar allow you to see heat maps, user recordings and generate surveys, to better understand how people use your website.
-With tools like this, you can see what areas of your website people are most interested in or what might be causing them to leave.
+With tools like this, you can see what areas of your website people interested in or what might be causing them to leave.
 Over time you can identify trends and address concerns, ultimately improving your user experience.

 5. Make Sure You are Capturing Visitor Information

 At any point in your funnel, a user can leave your site for any reason.
 If you have a longer conversion funnel, you should consider collecting their information somewhere along the way so you can bring them back into the funnel later.

 Some people have concerns that you can’t predict and having a chatbot to make answering these concerns easier can have a huge impact on final conversion rates.